 The Willmott Dixon Group Holdings Board

 Retains overall responsibility for sustainable development.
-Paul Smith, Divisional CEO of WD Support Services is Group Director with responsibility for sustainable development, and also chairs the WD Re-Thinking Board.
+Paul Smith, Divisional CEO of Willmott Dixon Support Services is Group Director with responsibility for sustainable development, and also chairs the Wilmott Dixon Re-Thinking Board.
 Jonathon Porritt, former chair of the Sustainable Development Commission, Founder Director and Trustee of Forum for the Future is a Non-Executive Director on both Holdings and Re-Thinking Boards.
 Sustainable Development performance is reported monthly to the Holdings Board.

 The Willmott Dixon Re-Thinking Board

 Drives change which helps the business address the risks and opportunities of a low-carbon and sustainable built environment, and position Willmott Dixon as an industry leader in sustainable development.
 It reports directly to the Willmott Dixon Group Holdings Board.
-The priority given to sustainable development is evident in the fact that three members of our Holdings Board sit on the Re-Thinking Board: Jonathon Porritt, and the chief executives of the Group’s biggest divisions – Paul Smith and John Frankiewicz.
+The priority given to sustainable development is evident in the fact that three members of our Holdings Board sit on the Re-Thinking Board: Jonathon Porritt, and the chief executives of the Group’s biggest divisions – Paul Smith.

 The Willmott Dixon Foundation Board

 Sets the strategic direction for our community investment work and monitors progress against our targets.
 The Board is chaired by Group Chief Executive, Rick Willmott, and, like the Re-Thinking Board, reports directly to the Group Holdings Board.

 Develops, advises and supports the Group's sustainable development work, ensuring that strategy, policy, process and delivery are consistent across the Group, and implemented in line with leading industry best practice.